 Virginia Single-Member LLC Operating Agreement

-Single-member LLCs in Virginia has only one member.
+Single-member LLCs in Virginia have only one member.
 That means that the sole owner of a Virginia LLC is also its manager.

 While there is no specific statutory form for an operating agreement in Virginia, the document should cover at a minimum the following topics: